AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/stock.md

 ---
 title: Stock data flow
-description: Learn about the data flow for the Stock object.
+description: Learn about the data flow for the stock object.
 keywords:
  - Extensibility
  - App Builder